|

 Instructions

-1. Roll a pea sized ball of white clay into a 1.5" length.
-Repeat three times.
-Roll twelve small pieces into tiny balls and shape into 1/4" lengths.
+• Roll a pea-sized ball of white clay into a 1.5" length.ย Repeat three times.ย Roll twelve small pieces into tiny balls and shape into 1/4" lengths.

-2. Overlap the longer white pieces of clay in the center of each length, creating a cross shape.
-Then place the twelve smaller pieces at the end of each branch, creating a snowflake.
-Tip: be sure to press down firmly so that the clay adheres to itself.
+• Overlap the longer white pieces of clay in the center of each length, creating a cross shape.ย Then place two of the smaller pieces at the end of each branch, creating a snowflake.ย Tip: Be sure to press down firmly so that the clay adheres to itself.

-5. Use a hot glue gun to affix the snowflakes to the wood rounds.
-Finally, tie with a length of bakers twine for hanging.
+• Use a hot glue gun to affix the snowflakes to the wood rounds.ย Finally, tie with a length of baker's twine for hanging.

 Notes